i582/phpstats/README.md

 ## Server

-> Server and api are under development.
+> Server and API are under development.

-A local server is used to interact with the analyzer from other programs.
-To enable the server, pass the `--server` flag when starting the analyzer.
+A local server (port 8080) is used to interact with the analyzer from other programs.
+The server, by default, is started every time an analysis is started.

-The following APIs are currently available:
+### API

 `/info/class?name=value` — getting information about the class by its name (the name does not have to be completely the same, the search is not strict).